 Wrapping It Up:

-There are many more tips that can be used to help you begin to learn meditation.
+There are many more tips that you can use to help you begin to learn meditation.
 What is right for me may not be right for you.
-This is YOUR journey and it takes time to find your path.
+This is YOUR journey, and it takes time to find your path.
 Do not scold yourself or become discouraged if your beginning sessions do not proceed as you would like.

 Try incorporating some of these tips to see if they can help you in your pursuit of finding inner peace through meditation.
 The most important thing to remember in learning this practice is consistency.

 Don’t give up!
 When you begin to feel your interest waning, this is when you need meditation all the more!
 Blessings on your journey!
 May these tips help you begin to master the art of meditation.
 I believe in you!

 What has worked when you meditate?
 What do you feel people need to know as they start that I have not included?
 Let me know in the comments below!